joanne-ndirangu/flask-wk1-codechallenge/README.md

 #### Pizza
 A Pizza has many Restaurants through RestaurantPizza.

+### Validations
+Add validations to the RestaurantPizza model: must have a price between 1 and 30

+Add validations to Restaurant Model: must have a name less than 50 words in length must have a unique name

 #### RestaurantPizza
 A RestaurantPizza belongs to a Restaurant and belongs to a Pizza.
 Add validations to the RestaurantPizza model:
 Must have a price between 1 and 30.

+### Routes
+#### GET /restaurants
+Get a list of all restaurants in the database

+#### GET /restaurants/:id
+Get a restaurant through it's id
+If the Restaurant does not exist, return the following JSON data, along with the appropriate HTTP status code: "error": "Restaurant not found"

+#### DELETE /restaurants/:id
+If the Restaurant exists, it should be removed from the database, along with any RestaurantPizzas that are associated with it (a RestaurantPizza belongs to a Restaurant, so you need to delete the RestaurantPizzas before the Restaurant can be deleted).

+After deleting the Restaurant, return an empty response body, along with the appropriate HTTP status code.

+If the Restaurant does not exist, return the following JSON data, along with the appropriate HTTP status code: "error": "Restaurant not found"

+#### GET /pizzas
+Get a list of all pizzas in the database

+#### POST /restaurant_pizzas
+This route should create a new RestaurantPizza that is associated with an existing Pizza and Restaurant.

 ## Project Setup
 ### Requirements